 Care for Plumeria: Watering

-As plumeria is used to more humid surroundings, they'll need to be watered, on average, about one inch per week, depending on the size.
+As plumeria is used to humid surroundings, it needs to be watered, on average, about one inch per week, depending on the size.
 Like most plants, however, too much water can result in unhappy roots.
 Keep your plant in a container with adequate drainage to prevent possible issues like root rot, which can kill the plumeria.
 Using cactus potting soil also helps prevent root rot since it promotes good drainage.

 Fertilizing Plumeria Plants